 She indulged in different kinds of photography like portrait photography during her early years and later took on architectural photography.

 She worked in New York during her architectural photography tenure creating one of the greatest collections of photographs of New York City ever made.

 2. Carol McKinney Highsmith (born Carol Louise McKinney on May 18, 1946)

-She is an American photographer, author and publisher who done her photography in all the states of the USA.
+She is an American photographer, author and publisher who has carried out her photography throughout all the states of the USA.
 She has photographed the entire American vista including landscapes, urban and rural lifestyle and architecture as a record of the 21st century.

 3. James Austin (born June 4 1940)

 James is an Australian fine-art and architectural photographer.
 One of the highlights of his career was being made a Fellow of the British Institute of Professional Photography from 1977 to 1991.

 He is well traveled around the globe mainly in European countries like France and Italy as a freelance photographer.
 Over the years, he has built up a library of photographs which feature in numerous publications.

 4. Julius Shulman (October 10, 1910- July 15, 2009)

 Shulman was an American architectural photographer best known for his photograph of the Stahl House featured at the top of this article, and is considered to be one the most famous and influential architectural photographer of all time.